kurzi2704/diamond-dev-tools/testnet/README.md

 * node.js
 * Rust

-The `setup_testnet.py` script runs the `hbbft_config_generator` contained in the `openethereum` repository as well as the `make_spec_hbbft.js` script contained in the `posdao-contracts` repository.
+The `setup_testnet.py` script runs the `hbbft_config_generator` contained in the `diamond-node` repository as well as the `make_spec_hbbft.js` script contained in the `posdao-contracts` repository.

-Both the `openethereum` and the `posdao-contracts` repositories need to be checked out at the same directory level as this repository.
+Both the `diamond-node` and the `posdao-contracts` repositories need to be checked out at the same directory level as this repository.

 Currently these are:
 * `https://github.com/DMDcoin/hbbft-posdao-contracts` at the `df-hbbft-spec-automation` branch
-* `https://github.com/DMDcoin/openethereum` at the `df-synckeygen-contract` branch
+* `https://github.com/DMDcoin/diamond-node` at the `df-synckeygen-contract` branch

-After cloning openethereum at the right branch build openethereum using:
+After cloning diamond-node at the right branch build diamond-node using:
 ```
 cargo build --release
 ```